The Three Pillars of Sustainability

 - Economic + Environmental Sustainability = Viable

-Let's explore each of these pillars and how actions in each sector affect the others.
+Let's look at each of these pillars and how each influences the others.

 Pillar 1: The Environment

 Your initial association with the word "sustainable" is presumably a connection to the environment.
 Topics connected to the environmental pillar include things like water quality, ecosystem preservation, air quality, and resource integrity.

 A corporation addressing the environmental pillar can choose to become net-zero.

 Special environmental protection is necessary to exploit natural resources without depleting them and to aid in their recovery for use in the future.
 As in previous instances, this protection must also take into account the needs of the populace and the financial capabilities of the society in which they are used.